Please go here to search for your product's lifecycle.

 What is the Lifecycle Policy for Windows 8.1?

-Windows 8.1 reached the end of Mainstream Support on January 9, 2018, and will reach end of Extended Support on January 10, 2023.
+Windows 8.1 reached the end of Mainstream Support on January 9, 2018, and reached the end of Extended Support on January 10, 2023.
 With the general availability of Windows 8.1, customers on Windows 8 had until January 12, 2016, to move to Windows 8.1 to remain supported.
 More details regarding Windows 8.1 reaching end of extended support may be found here.

 What are the requirements for servicing and updating Windows Server?